LindaKjellberg/SynchronizedClock/README.md

 You can call the methods of the `UIHandler` class to update the UI elements in your Android app based on the current network connectivity and time synchronization status.

 ## Credits
-This app was created by [Your Name] and is open-source.
+This app is open-source.
 Contributions and bug reports are welcome.